mohSadq/Taylor-Series_Turret/README.md

 ## 🛠️ Implementation Details
 * **Language:** Python 3
 * **Library:** Pygame (for rendering and input)
-* **Optimization:** Used iterative multiplication for powers to improve CPU efficiency within the math loop.

 ---
 ## 🤝 Feedback & Improvements